myoung8223/scadlite2/README.md

 - **Interactive Split-Pane Workspace:** Features a fully adjustable, draggable center divider to let you seamlessly balance your screen real estate between code writing and 3D visualization.
 - **Persistent Workspace Cache:** Automatically backs up your active script to `localStorage`, safely restoring your draft and layout configurations the exact millisecond you reload or reopen the application.
 - **Automatic Preview on Load:** Intelligently triggers an immediate 3D scene compilation upon uploading any local `.scad` file, eliminating extra button clicks.
-- **Dedicated Workspace Settings Panel (⚙️):** Quick-access configuration options to change font size, hide/show the console, toggle line numbers, or reset the 3D camera back to home view.
+- **Dedicated Workspace Settings Panel (⚙️):** Quick-access configuration options to change editor options, reset the 3D camera view, access font, STL, and SVG imports, among other settings.
 - **Streamlined Diagnostic Console:** A real-time terminal UI stripped of misleading native engine filesystem warnings, focusing on compilation and rendering information, and syntax errors.
+- **Native Color & Modifier Support:** Bypasses legacy monochromatic pipelines by rendering directly to the 3MF specification.
+The viewport natively respects script-defined `color()` functions, custom RGB configurations, and transparency.
+It introduces a custom multi-pass pre-parsing layer to isolate design modifiers—rendering ghost geometry (`%`) as translucent smoky pink and highlights (`#`) as a light red alert mesh. *(Note: While robust for standard structures, the experimental parsing engine may diverge slightly from native desktop OpenSCAD behavior during deeply nested combinations of root `!`, ghost `%`, and highlight `#` modifiers).*

 ## Improvements and Features to Add